lmiller1990/vue-testing-handbook/README.md

 ## What is this?

 This is a collection of short, focused examples on how to test Vue components.
 It uses [`vue-test-utils`](https://github.com/vuejs/vue-test-utils), the official library for testing Vue components, and [Jest](https://jestjs.io/), a modern testing framework.
-It covers the `vue-test-utils` API, as well as best practises and useful parts of the Jest API for testing Vue components.
+It covers the `vue-test-utils` API, as well as best practices and useful parts of the Jest API for testing Vue components.
 A working demo project with the examples is also included, which you can pull down and run yourself.

 ## Languages